 Use this tool to try to restore blown-out highlights.
 It attempts to restore clipped (blown-out) channels in the raw data using nearby data from unclipped channels, if present.
+Please note that you need to set "Highlight recovery amount" in the exposure section to see the effect of the reconstruction.

 Three different methods are available: